UK Data Service data catalogue record for:

-The EHS has a complex multi-stage methodology consisting of two main elements; an initial interview survey of around 17,000 households and a follow-up physical inspection.
-Some further elements are also periodically included in or derived from the EHS: for 2008 and 2009, a desk-based market valuation was conducted of a sub-sample of 8,000 dwellings (including vacant ones), but this was not carried out for the 2010 survey.
-Also, a periodic follow-up survey of private landlords and agents (the Private Landlords Survey (PLS)) is conducted using information from the EHS interview survey.
+The EHS has a complex multi-stage methodology consisting of two main elements; an initial interview survey of around 14,000 households and a follow-up physical inspection.
+Some further elements are also periodically included in or derived from the EHS: for 2008 and 2009, a desk-based market valuation was conducted of a sub-sample of 8,000 dwellings (including vacant ones), but this was not carried out from 2010 onwards.
+A periodic follow-up survey of private landlords and agents (the Private Landlords Survey (PLS)) is conducted using information from the EHS interview survey.
 Fuel Poverty datasets are also available from 2003, created by the Department for Energy and Climate Change (DECC).

-The EHS interview survey sample forms part of the Integrated Household Survey (IHS) (available from the Archive under GN 33420) from April 2008 to April 2011.
-During this period the core questions from the IHS form part of the EHS questionnaire.
+The EHS interview survey sample formed part of the Integrated Household Survey (IHS) (available from the Archive under GN 33420) from April 2008 to April 2011.
+During this period the core questions from the IHS formed part of the EHS questionnaire.

-Further information about the EHS and the latest news, reports and tables can be found on the DCLG English Housing Survey web pages.
+Further information about the EHS and the latest news, reports and tables can be found on the GOV.UK English Housing Survey web pages.

 |The English Housing Survey, 2009-2010: Household Data comprises the full interview data (plus associated derived variables) for all cases where an interview has been completed.
 Datasets are provided for single financial years together with annual weights.

 This dataset should be used for any analysis where only information from the household interview is required.
 Users who also require data from the physical survey should use English Housing Survey, 2009: Housing Stock Data (available at the Archive under SN 6804).